-Figure 1: Illustration of the QuestEval framework: the blue area corresponds to the precision-oriented framework proposed by Wang et al. (2020).
+Figure 1: Illustration of the QUESTEVAL framework: the blue area corresponds to the precision-oriented framework proposed by Wang et al. (2020).
 The orange area corresponds to the recall-oriented SummaQA (Scialom et al., 2019).
 We extend it with a weighter component for an improved recall (red area).
-The encompassing area corresponds to our proposed unified approach, QuestEval.
+The encompassing area corresponds to our proposed unified approach, QUESTEVAL.

-up the challenge of summarization evaluation, we propose QuestEval, a new reference-less evaluation metric, which is found to correlate dramatically better with humans judgments.
+Inspired by these works, and motivated to take up the challenge of summarization evaluation, we propose QUESTEVAL, a new reference-less metric, which is found to improve the correlation with humans judgments.
 Our contributions are as follows:

-- We show that, by unifying the precision and recall-based QA metrics, we obtain a more robust metric; - We propose a method to learn the saliency of the generated queries, allowing to integrate the notion of information selection; - We evaluate QuestEval on two corpora containing annotated summaries from CNN/Daily Mail (Nallapati et al., 2016) and XSUM (Narayan et al., 2018) datasets.
+- We show that, by unifying the precision and recall-based QA metrics, we obtain a more robust metric; - We propose a method to learn the saliency of the generated queries, allowing to integrate the notion of information selection; - We evaluate QUESTEVAL on two corpora containing annotated summaries from CNN/Daily Mail and XSUM datasets.
 The proposed metric obtains state-of-the-art results in terms of correlation with humans judgments, over all the evaluated dimensions.
-Notably, QuestEval is effective at measuring factual consistency, a crucial yet challenging aspect for summarization.
+Notably, QUESTEVAL is effective at measuring factual consistency, a crucial yet challenging aspect for summarization.